 Additive Manufacturing

 Also known as 3D printing, additive manufacturing has revolutionized the production of complex, custom parts.
-Advanced techniques like selective laser sintering (SLS) and direct metal laser sintering (DMLS) allow for the creation of intricate metal components with properties rivaling those of traditionally manufactured parts.
+Advanced techniques like selective laser sintering (SLS) and direct metal laser sintering (DMLS) allow for intricate metal components with properties rivaling those of traditionally manufactured parts.

 Hybrid Manufacturing